Dalhart JV plays first game since teammate’s death

 The Wolves said that support is what has enabled them to take the field, again.

-JV Football coach Anthony Catherall said, “The community support and the support of our student body for the kids over there and the coaches over there and the support for the family has been ovewhelming.
-Obvously in the face of a tragedy our community steped up and has done amazing things.
+JV Football coach Anthony Catherall said, “The community support and the support of our student body for the kids over there and the coaches over there and the support for the family has been overwhelming.
+Obviously in the face of a tragedy our community stepped up and has done amazing things.
 It’s been good for the kids it’s been healing for our team I know our guys are excited tonight to play for Yahir.”

 Players Cole Kelso and Colton Carnesecca said there is a definite void in the team caused by Cancino’s death, but they also say they miss their friend.